Joe Gilmore: Link up

 Created in 1975 to mark the American and Russians link up in Space, the Apollo–Soyuz project.
 The link up cocktail was sent to the U.S. and U.S.S.R. for the astronauts to enjoy when they returned from their mission.
 When told this by NASA as they linked up in Space, they responded, "Tell Joe we want it up here."

 Lorraine

 Created to mark President Charles de Gaulle’s State visit to Britain after the Second World War.

 Missouri mule

 The Missouri mule cocktail was created for President Harry S Truman.
 The cocktail commemorates Truman's home state of Missouri and the donkey mascot of the Democratic Party (a mule is a hybrid of a donkey and a horse).

 Moonwalk

-Created in 1969 to mark the first moon landing.
+Created in 1969 to mark the first human Moon landing.
 The cocktail was the first drink the American astronauts had when they returned to Earth.
 A letter of thanks was later sent from Neil Armstrong to Joe Gilmore.